FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02c-nested-routes/README.md

 }
 ```

-### `app/routes/demo.introduction.tsx`

-1. Create the `app/routes/demo.introduction.tsx` file.
+### Create `app/routes/demo.introduction.tsx`

-2. Export, as the default, a React function component that will be rendered in place of the `<Outlet />` component when navigating to the `/demo/introduction` route.
+1. Export, as the default, a React function component that will be rendered in place of the `<Outlet />` component when navigating to the `/demo/introduction` route.

 ```tsx
 export default function Introduction() {